Who Is The Clean Trust?

 The mission hasn’t changed; The Clean Trust will continue as an ANSI Standard Development Organization (SDO) and pursue the standard development for the restoration industry, providing up to date education and training for its members.

-For more than four decades, the Clean Trust has earned the reputation among the water restoration industry and community for reliability and trust, providing a measure of accountability for restoration providers, and an authority figure for homeowners to look to for guidance during what is usually a very trying time in their lives.
+For more than four decades, the Clean Trust has earned the reputation among the water damage restoration industry and community for reliability and trust, providing a measure of accountability for restoration providers, and an authority figure for homeowners to look to for guidance during what is usually a very trying time in their lives.